laverdet/isolated-vm/README.md

 * `context` *[`Context`](#class-context-transferable)* - The context in which this script will run.
 * `options` *[object]*
 	* `release` *[boolean]* - If true `release()` will automatically be called on this instance.
-	* `timeout` *[number]* - Maximum amount of time this script is allowed to run before execution is canceled.
+	* `timeout` *[number]* - Maximum amount of time in milliseconds this script is allowed to run before execution is canceled.
 Default is no timeout.
 * **return** *[transferable]*

 Runs a given script within a context.
 This will return the last value evaluated in a given script,